UPDATED: 6:51 a.m., June 12, 2019 —

 3. CHANGE OF ALIBI — O.J.’s initial alibi was that he was asleep at the time of the murder.
 His defense later changed that alibi with a series of stories, one of which claimed he was hitting golf balls outside his home.
 Simpson’s defense also claimed that a neighbor’s housekeeper, Rosa Lopez, saw his car parked outside the home.
 However, Lopez later confessed during cross-examination that she could not be precisely sure whether or not his Bronco was there.

-4. MOTIVE — According to the prosecution, Simpson had plenty motive for killing his ex-wife.
+4. MOTIVE — According to the prosecution, Simpson had plenty of motive to kill his ex-wife.
 Simpson was reportedly prone to jealous rages (evidenced by taped 911 calls from Nicole herself), including allegedly hitting, stalking, and degrading her — all signs that he was quite capable of murder.

 5. THE “IF I DID IT” BOOK — There’s no greater way to say “I’m guilty” than to publish a book detailing how you would hypothetically do it, all in the name of profit.
 An excerpt from the book reads: